yeounyi/LexPOS/README.md

 ## Generating Slogans with Linguistic Features
 LexPOS is a sequence-to-sequence transformer model that <b> generates slogans with phonetic and structural repetition</b>.
 For phonetic repetition, it searches for phonetically similar words with user keywords.
-Both the sound-alike words and user keywords become the lexical constraints while generating slogans.
-It also adjusts the logits distribution to implement further phonetic constraints.
-For structural repetition, LexPOS uses POS constraints.
+Both the sound-alike words and user keywords become the <b>lexical constraints</b> while generating slogans.
+It also adjusts the logits distribution to implement further <b>phonetic constraints</b>.
+For structural repetition, LexPOS uses <b>POS constraints</b>.
 Users can specify any repeated phrase structure by POS tags.

 ### 1. Generating slogans with lexical, POS constraints